-Social media platforms like Giphy and Facebook develop services they hope will attract a critical mass of users.
-They then seek to attract a second 'side' to the platform... usually advertisers.
+Social media platforms like Giphy and FB develop services they hope will attract a critical mass of users.
+They then seek to attract a second "side" to the platform... usually advertisers.
 Advertisers pay to display ads to those users.
-A large user base and resulting attention from advertisers also spurs activity on a third side i.e., content publisher, who use the platform as a distribution system.
+A large user base and resulting attention from advertisers also spurs activity on a third side i.e. content publisher, who use the platform as a distribution system.
 Content publishers then share advertising revenue with the platform that steered the traffic.
 The user does not pay cash but provides attention to the platform and allows the platform to collect personal (behavior) data about the user that assists in selling advertising targeted to that user.
 Targeted advertising is a good thing... users find it informative.
-Because it serves results to users via other services that access its APIs, Giphy is not positioned to develop a second side to its platform.

-In short, Giphy had a defective business model, and there was no easy way to repair the lacunae.
-It was a company that had not found its footing.
+Giphy was a company that had not found its footing and did not yet have a viable business model.
 It had very limited capabilities.
 Its only asset was a user base; but that was hardly a user base that could be used to take on Facebook.
-Its product was useful across multiple platforms, making it an asset that Facebook had used - Facebook represented a large fraction of Giphy's overall traffic - and that traffic could grow.
+Its product was useful across multiple platforms, making it an asset that FB could use.